rocksoftcode/nrf-calendar/README.md

 nrf-calendar
 ============

 Provides a Java-compatible API for the National Retail Federation's 4-5-4 calendar.
 As you can see, the code is written in Groovy.
-A JAR can be downloaded from the dist directory.
+A "fat" (includes Groovy dependency) JAR can be downloaded from the dist directory.

 Usage (Groovy):